epost-dev/opennebula-puppet-module/CONTRIBUTING.md

     docker run --rm -v $(pwd):/etc/puppet/modules/one epost-dev/one puppet apply /etc/puppet/modules/one/spec/docker-int/one-head.pp

-Only build a container which acts like a OpenNebula node:
+Only build a container which acts like an OpenNebula node:

     # here is a common error i wasn't able to fix. centos 6 in docker has some issues with ksm
     docker run --rm -v $(pwd):/etc/puppet/modules/one epost-dev/one puppet apply /etc/puppet/modules/one/spec/docker-int/one-node.pp